KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ComEdPricing by skruglov2023](https://github.com/skruglov2023/MMM-ComEdPricing)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CommandToNotification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-CommandToNotification)